karkirowle/karkirowle.github.io/_publications/odyssey_2020_examples.md

 **Mean audio**

 A  limiting  factor  when  listening  to  individual audio samples (to assess naturalness, for example), is that our brains inevitably focus on the semantic content instead of any acoustic anomalies.
-By playing back multiple audio samples si- multaneously, we can simulate a cocktail party scenario, where the  listener  is  forced  to  listen  to  the  acoustics.
-In  our  setup, we created mean audio samples by grouping individual samples based on the CM scores.
-For each spoof type, we collect the 100 closest files to each side of the CM decision boundary (i.e. bonafide and spoof) and generate a mean audio sample.
+By playing back multiple audio samples simultaneously, we can simulate a cocktail party scenario, where the  listener  is  forced  to  listen  to  the  acoustics.

+In the setup below, we created mean audio samples by grouping individual samples based on the CM scores.

+For each spoof type, we collect the
+100 closest files to each side of the CM decision boundary (i.e. bonafide and spoof),and we call this "close".
+In order to let the listener experiment with the effects of the scores, we also provided two other categories, Bonafide/Spoof (Medium) and Bonafide/Spoof (Far).
+The formar contains the average of hundred (100) examples, thousand (1000) utterances away from the boundary.
+Similarly, the latter contains the average of hundred (100) examples, but two thousand (2000) utterances away from the boundary.